Decision Making in Avalanche Terrain

 - Not Included: Lodging, Food, and Transportation.

 - Cancellation Policy: A $35.00 fee is charged for course date transfers.
 60% of the course cost can be refunded up to 30 days prior to the course start.
 No refunds are provided for cancellations made less than 30 days prior to the start of the course for which you are registered.
-Unfortunately we cannot give refunds, rainchecks or cancellations if passes into Silverton are closed.
+Unfortunately we cannot give refunds, rainchecks or cancellations if passes are closed.